 Guangzhou International Award for Urban Innovation Rules and Procedures

-1. The Guangzhou International Award for Urban Innovation (abbreviated as the “Guangzhou Award”hereinafter) is discerned to innovative public policies, projects, business models and practices undertaken by cities and regions worldwide.
-Its objective is to recognize the importance of public sector innovation in promoting the sustainability of cities and regions and in advancing the prosperity and quality of life of their citizens.
+1. The Guangzhou International Award for Urban Innovation (abbreviated as the “Guangzhou Award” hereinafter) is discerned to innovative public policies, projects, business models and practices undertaken by cities and regions worldwide.
+Its objective is to recognize the importance of public sector innovation and local leadership in promoting the sustainability of cities and regions and in advancing the prosperity and quality of life of their citizens.

 3. The Rules and Procedures are drafted based on the objectives of the Guangzhou Award, in an effort to ensure its objectiveness and impartiality.